John Ausonius: Engagement

 In late April 2006, the daily Aftonbladet revealed that John Ausonius had become engaged to an anonymous 23-year-old woman, who had fallen in love with him after having seen a recent television miniseries.
-According to the paper, a friend of the woman said the couple were planning to move abroad after Ausonius' putative release from prison by 2031.
-The couple is no longer together.
+According to the paper, a friend of the woman said the couple were planning to move abroad after Ausonius' putative release from prison.
+The couple are no longer together.